Does Apple really protect you from advertising surveillance?

 • There is no information about personal data that can leak to third parties.
 It would be interesting to see who collects your personal data and why.

-Could Apple go further on Apps?
+Could Apple go further on apps?

 • Ads would be blocked.